errata-ai/vale-action/README.md

 Space-delimited list of flags for the Vale CLI.
 To see a full list of available flags, run `vale -h`.

+Note that flags should not include quotes.
+So while `--glob='*.txt'" works with Vale, it does not work with this action.
+Use the flag without quotes, as in the following example:

 ```yaml
 with:
   vale_flags: "--glob=*.txt"